 There are typically two types of resumes used by career seekers.
 A Chronological resume and a Functional resume.

 As always, we want to help you succeed in your job search.
-For more articles and videos with tips and tricks about interviews, resumes, and anything job-related, follow our blogs on CityPersonnel.net, or find us on Facebook, Instagram, Twitter, and YouTube.
+For more articles and videos with tips and tricks about interviews, meetings with a recruiter, resumes, and anything job-related, follow our blogs on CityPersonnel.net, or find us on Facebook, Instagram, Twitter, and YouTube.
 Now that your know how to write an effective resume, let’s see it!